amervitz/CrmDataPackager/docs/functions/Expand-CrmData.md

 # Expand-CrmData

 ## Synopsis
-Extracts and unpacks a Configuration Migration tool generated data zip file to individual files.
+Extracts a Configuration Migration tool data .zip file and decomposes the contents into separate files and folders.

 ## Description
 This function extracts a Configuration Migration tool generated data zip file's contents into separate files and folders for each component.